Mishabatoon/Healthcare_Project/README.md

 ## MACHINE LEARNING MODEL
 **Linear Regression** - We will analyze the relationship of race/ethnicity and gender to the incident and mortality rate of Breast Cancer.
-Since race/ethnicity and gender are categorical datas, we will use Pandas' `get_dummies` to translate the data into neumerical data.
+Since race/ethnicity and gender are categorical datas, we will use Pandas' `get_dummies` to translate the data into numerical data.
 ## Citation:
 United States and Puerto Rico Cancer Statistics. (n.d.).
 Center for Disease Control and Prevention.
 Retrieved October 15, 2022, from https://wonder.cdc.gov/cancer-v2019.HTML
 ## Data :